 Every cultural district is unique, but the following challenges can occur in districts large and small and in rural, urban and suburban areas:

-- Gentrification is an unintended consequence of success.
+- Gentrification is an unintended consequence of increasing property values.
 Displacement of existing residents can lead to the loss of a region’s unique and authentic identity and diminish local support.

 - Staffing and administration prove to be one of the most common challenges for local districts.
 Many districts are staffed as part-time or volunteer positions.